luihabl/hyplex/README.md

 ## To do

-Next:

-- Strategies to mitigate streaming instabilities (is it physical?).
-    - Change `DT` ;
-    - Change `N_NEUTRAL`

-- Do the rectangular 1D simulation of the domain to check the wavenumber of the instabilities and to compare it with the kinetic theory;
-- Do colisionless DSMC to simulate expansion of neutrals.
-Check the messages of Trevor to check the step-by-step to do this simulation in the beginning of each run.
+- Do colisionless DSMC to simulate expansion of neutrals

 Backlog:

-- Correction of electric field in Dirichlet boundaries with Gauss law!!
+- Correction of electric field in Dirichlet boundaries with Gauss law
-- Smooth the calculation of E_crit with moving average.
-Is there a way to do this without having to calculate the energy of all particles every step?
+- Smooth the calculation of E_crit with moving average
 - Add a time-varying electron injection to the simulation
 - Add an external circuit to the outer boundary when it is floating
 - Solving in cylindrical coordinates
+- How to better organize the code and declutter the main function
+- Do modular particle boundaries
+- Organize `config.h` and `config.cpp` with the same categories as `config.ini`